-- 1. There is a PPU for replacement vehicles but not for fleet expansion of automobiles (but new "equipment" that is not a replacement is okay).
-The law excludes passenger vehicles from the definition of "fire-fighting vehicle."
-Is a fire chief's car a simple passenger vehicle or a fire-fighting vehicle?
-The State Comptroller has opined that fire chief vehicles are fire-fighting "apparatus and equipment."
-Opin 98-7 Office of the State Comptroller, and opinions cited therein. - 2.
+- 1. There is no PPU for books even though the British Museum, the British Library, the Library of Congress and other repositories have a few rather old ones around suggesting that they do last, as capital items should. - 2.
 The useful life of new buildings depends on what they are made of. - 3.
 The useful life for building reconstruction/additions depends on what it is made of. - 4.
-An SUV-type vehicle could have the useful life of a passenger vehicle or of equipment for maintenance or of a fire-fighting vehicle depending on its projected use. - 5.
-Repairs are not financeable, but reconstruction is. - 6.
-The cost of a piece of fire-fighting apparatus or vehicle will determine its useful life. - 7.
-Replacing a general telephone system, including Web-based telephone service, has no specific PPU, but a "911" system or a police or fire telephone system does. - 8.
-HVAC and electrical, plumbing and lighting work has one useful life if done as a stand-alone project and a longer useful life if it is part of or involves "reconstruction." - 9.
+Road resurfacing has a different useful life than parking lot resurfacing. - 5.
+Repairs are not financeable but reconstruction is. - 6.
+Replacing a general telephone system, including Web-based telephone, has no specific PPU, but a "911" system or a police or fire telephone system does.
+(A general 5 year equipment subdivision may be used.) - 7.
+HVAC and electrical, plumbing and lighting work has one useful life if done as a stand-alone project and a longer useful life if it is part of or involves "reconstruction." - 8.
 Land has useful life of 30 years.
+(What happens to it after that?) - 9.
+There is a PPU for underground fuel tanks but not for above-ground fuel tanks.
+Not very green.

-(What happens to it after that?) - 10.
-If you can get an "expert" to certify as to the useful life of something not listed in Section 11.00 of the LFL, it is financeable for that period of time (or less). - 11.
+- 10. If you can get an "expert" to certify as to the useful life of something not listed in Section 11.00 of the LFL, it is financeable for that period of time (or less). - 11.
 A capital project with a PPU can include incidental expenses.
 What is "incidental" may be in the eye of the beholder, but it should be reasonable.
 (Really!) - 12.
 Computer equipment for financial management and accounting has its own PPUs for hardware and software but no other computer equipment has a specified useful life (must use generic equipment category for it).